Pulsed two-photon scattering from a single atom in a waveguide with delay-modified temporal correlations: Results: Two-Photon Induced Dynamical Populations and Field Correlation Functions

 \subsection{Gaussian Pulses}

-The scattering theory approach was used to simulate the two-photon states with Gaussian pulse envelopes (cases of $\gamma t_b=4$ and $\gamma t_b=8$ were also validated with MPS, and match perfectly, though $\gamma t_b=2$ has too much pulse overlap in the $\ket{1}\ket{1}$ case for accurate representation with the MPS method described in this paper).
+The scattering theory approach was used to simulate the two-photon states with Gaussian pulse envelopes (correlations and populations were also validated with MPS).

-In this case, both for the population dynamics [\cref{fig:fanChiralGaussiansPops}] and for the second-order correlation function [\cref{fig:fanChiralGaussiansG2}], we observe analogous results to the top-hat pulse envelopes but without the jump discontinuity associated with the discrete change in those pulse envelopes.
-Here, we can emphasize the distinct effect of the delocalization of the two photons, such as a tighter and higher transmitted flux distribution in the short and long $t_b$ regimes [\cref{fig:fanChiralGaussiansPops}(a,e)], and a consistently larger maximum excitation of the TLS than the $\ket{2}$ case.
-We can also see that the greatest complexity in the dynamics occurs in the intermediate regime in which the Gaussians have only a slight temporal overlap [\cref{fig:fanChiralGaussiansPops}(c,d)], as strongly overlapping pulses might be approximated by an input pulse with identical photons [\cref{fig:fanChiralGaussiansPops}(a,b)], and pulses with large separations behave as two independent excitation events with the TLS starting in the ground state [\cref{fig:fanChiralGaussiansPops}(e,f)].
+In this Gaussian pulses case, both for the population dynamics and for the second-order correlation function [see \cref{fig:fan_pop_G2}(a-c)], we observe analogous results to the top-hat pulse envelopes but without the jump discontinuity associated with the discrete change in those pulse envelopes.
+Here, we emphasize the distinct effect of the delocalization of the two photons, such as a tighter and higher transmitted flux distribution in the short and long $t_b$ regimes [\cref{fig:fan_pop_G2}a(i,v)], and a consistently larger maximum excitation of the TLS than the $\ket{2}$ case.
+We can also see that the greatest complexity in the dynamics occurs in the intermediate regime in which the Gaussians have only a slight temporal overlap [\cref{fig:fan_pop_G2}a(iii,iv)], as strongly overlapping pulses might be approximated by an input pulse with identical photons [\cref{fig:fan_pop_G2}a(i,ii)], and pulses with large separations behave as two independent excitation events with the TLS starting in the ground state [\cref{fig:fan_pop_G2}a(v,vi)].

-It is also worth noting that with the temporal overlap of the pulses (which was not present in the top-hat case) for small separations of the pulses [\cref{fig:fanChiralGaussiansPops}(a,b)], we can observe distinct and slight differences in the input flux between the $\ket{1}\ket{1}$ and $\ket{2}$ states.
+It is also worth noting that with the temporal overlap of the pulses (which was not present in the top-hat case), for small separations of the pulses [\cref{fig:fan_pop_G2}a(i,ii)], we can observe distinct and slight differences in the input flux between the $\ket{1}\ket{1}$ and $\ket{2}$ states.
 This is due to the $\ket{2}$ state containing indistinguishable photons, including their localizations, so that the flux is trivially $n_{\rm in} {\propto} |f_1(\omega)|^2 = |f_2(\omega)|^2$.
 In contrast, the differences in the photons in the $\ket{1}\ket{1}$ case cause unequal contributions from the combinations of products of the single-photon envelopes.

+Regarding the second-order correlation functions for the $\ket{2}$ input state, in the case of a short separation time between the pulse peaks [\cref{fig:fan_pop_G2}b(ii)], we initially only observe faint signatures of the familiar `bird-like' correlation, as the significant (but not complete) overlap of the two Gaussians cause their sum to vary significantly from that of a single Gaussian.
+In the intermediate overlap regime, this novel correlation becomes clearer, particularly in the bottom left of the graph, though there is still strong interference effects between the two pulse peaks.